quangtv91/sample-frontend/README.md

 # sample-frontend
-This repo is an example of creating components custom in ReactJS and Angular.
+This repo is an example of creating components custom using Ant Design styling framework in ReactJS and Angular.